sidestep/mips-sim/README.md

 # mips-sim
 mips-sim is a single-cycle MIPS processor simulator written in Java, implementing a very small subset of the MIPS32 instruction set.
-Included is a GUI that lets the user load a text file with assembly code, that can then be run or stepped through, executing each instruction.
+Included is a GUI that lets the user load a text file with Assembly code, that can then be run or stepped through, executing each instruction.

 ## Requirements